Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 ### Missing npm package metadata

 What about Fable bindings without npm metadata?
-Femto is only useful when authors of Fable bindings actually include this information about supported npm packages within the nuget itself as described in the docs of [Femto - Library Authors docs](https://github.com/Zaid-Ajaj/Femto#library-authors).
+Femto is only useful when authors of Fable bindings include this information about supported npm package versions within the nuget itself as described in the docs of [Femto - Library Authors docs](https://github.com/Zaid-Ajaj/Femto#library-authors).
 Please let the authors know about it and ask them to include the metadata into their package to ensure Femto compatibility and thus a great user experience when working wih Fable packages.

 To learn more about Femto, read the [docs](https://github.com/Zaid-Ajaj/Femto) and blog post [Introducing Femto](https://fable.io/blog/Introducing-Femto.html).